 This does not mean you should ignore any notices you receive or assume you won’t need to fix the problem for a few months.
 It usually takes about 30 days after you are notified of the debt for the IRS to begin action on a lien or levy.
 The sooner you take action to resolve the matter the better.

 To learn more about how the IRS can use liens and levies against you, visit IRS.gov.

-If you have been contact by the IRS about a debt or you know an outstanding debt is about to catch up with you, we can help.
-Dealing with the IRS is one of the most intimidating situations you can face and doing it without guidance or support can be a big mistake.
-The best thing you can do is contact an attorney who understands debt collections and can help you make the best decisions.
+Have you been contacted by the IRS about a debt?
+Do you know an outstanding debt is about to catch up with you?
+We can help.
+Dealing with the IRS is one of the most intimidating situations you can face.
+Doing it without guidance or support can be a big mistake.
+The best thing you can do is contact an attorney who understands debt collections.
+They can help you make the best decisions.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation.